Libraries for Everyone

 Library Access Programme

-In the past few years we have undertaken a Library Access Improvement Programme to make sure that our branch libraries are accessible and comfortable for everyone.
+In the past few years we have undertaken a Library Access Improvement Programme to make sure that our libraries are accessible and comfortable for everyone.

 These works include: